iwomipl/questAnsw/README.md

 ## Tech Stack and structure
 I have tried to keep given tech stack and structure of application and code (according to prettier file).
 I added supertest to test endpoints.
 To use mockup testing to have rebuilt index.js and put express app to server.js file.
 I have also created config file in config folder.
-It doesn't do to much but it's a little bit cleaner.
+It doesn't do too much, but it's a little cleaner.

 ## Requirements
 ```bash